Last Updated on November 2, 2022 by Rei Garnet

 Now that I’ve given you the gist of the article, read on as I explain in more detail how a rabbit can die from loud noises:

 How can rabbits die from loud noises?

-Rabbits typically die from loud noises due to heart attacks.
-Rabbits in the wild often die from a heart attack induced by fright shortly after being captured by a predator.
+Rabbits typically die from loud noises due to cardiac arrest.
+Rabbits in the wild often die from cardiac arrest induced by fright shortly after being captured by a predator.

-Loud sounds can increase your rabbit’s heart rate and blood pressure to unsafe levels due to the perceived threats they feel when they hear a loud unfamiliar sound like fireworks or gunshots.
+Your rabbit’s heart rate and blood pressure can increase to unsafe levels due to the perceived threats they feel when they hear a loud, unfamiliar sound like fireworks or gunshots.

-In this news article by the BBC news where five pet rabbits died due to loud fireworks, a veterinarian stated that one of the rabbits probably had a stroke that causes it to die suddenly.
+In this news article by the BBC news where five pet rabbits died due to loud fireworks.
+A veterinarian stated that one of the rabbits probably had a stroke that caused it to die suddenly.